Henry Hart Milman: Life

 He was born in London, the third son of Sir Francis Milman, 1st Baronet, physician to King George III (see Milman Baronets).
 Educated at Eton and at Brasenose College, Oxford, his university career was brilliant.
 He won the Newdigate prize with a poem on the Apollo Belvidere in 1812, was elected a fellow of Brasenose in 1814, and in 1816 won the English essay prize with his Comparative Estimate of Sculpture and Painting.
 In 1816 he was ordained, and two years later became parish priest of St Mary's, Reading.

 In 1821 Milman was elected professor of poetry at Oxford; and in 1827 he delivered the Bampton lectures on The character and conduct of the Apostles considered as an evidence of Christianity.
-In 1835, Sir Robert Peel made him Rector of St Margaret's, Westminster, and Canon of Westminster, and in 1849 he became Dean of St Paul's.
+In 1835, Sir Robert Peel made him the rector of St Margaret's, Westminster, and a canon of Westminster, and in 1849 he became Dean of St Paul's.
 He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1864.

 Milman was buried in the crypt of St. Paul's Cathedral, where his grave was marked by an elaborate tomb.
 When the Chapel of the Order of the British Empire was created, the original tomb was replaced by a slab in the floor.